christianotieno/catalogue-of-statistics/README.md

 ```
 yarn test
 ```
-Launches the test runner in the interactive watch mode.
+The instructions get to launch the test runner in the interactive watch mode.

 ### Deployment